Stephan: Look at the map. Notice something?

 Three-quarters agreed with the statement “the future is frightening”, and more than half felt they would have fewer opportunities than their parents.
 Nearly half reported feeling distressed or anxious about the climate in a way that was affecting their daily lives and functioning.

 The poll of about 10,000 young people covered Australia, Brazil, Finland, France, India, Nigeria, the Philippines, Portugal, the UK and the US.
-It was paid for by […]
+It was paid for by the […]